 Just like the optimism that can be cultivated, your intuition can be developed.
-Place your intuition on the driver’s seat instead of the ego to make good choices for a happier, more informed future.
+To develop your intuition, place it on the driver’s seat instead of the ego to make good choices for a happier, more informed future.

-If you are a believer, ask all-knowing God creator to guide you through your intuition.
-The more you become self-aware, the more clear you will hear from your intuition.
+If you are a believer, ask the all-knowing God creator to guide you through your intuition.
+The more you become self-aware, the easier it will be to hear from your intuition.